Sultanate of Kutai: Integration into Indonesia

 After Indonesian independence in 1945, the sultanate initially maintained its authority as a daerah istimewa (special region).
-However, in 1960, the central government dissolved the special status, fully integrating the region into the province of East Kalimantan.
+However, in 1960, the central government dissolved the special status, fully integrating the region into East Kalimantan Province.
 Sultan Aji Muhammad Parikesit (r.
 1920–1981) was the last to hold political power.

 Cultural revival

 In 1999, as part of cultural preservation, the Kutai Kartanegara Regency government supported the revival of the sultanate as a traditional institution.
 The enthronement of Aji Muhammad Salehuddin II in 2001 reaffirmed its role as a cultural and spiritual symbol rather than a political entity.